 - Represented an international, publicly traded company in two federal lawsuits filed by public entities alleging groundwater contamination from the historic use and application of fertilizer.
 Drafted a Daubert motion disqualifying the plaintiff’s expert witness.

-Maya Grasse is a senior associate with Alston & Bird’s Environment, Land Use & Natural Resources Group.
+Maya Grasse is counsel with Alston & Bird’s Environment, Land Use & Natural Resources Group.
 She counsels clients on compliance with a range of environmental regulations, particularly regional, state, and federal air quality regimes, with a focus on the unique issues faced by oil and gas, mining, industrial, manufacturing, and recycling clients.

 Maya advises clients in formal and informal proceedings before state and local agencies in permitting, enforcement actions, and agency rulemaking efforts, focusing on representing industrial and energy clients as they work with local air quality management districts and the California Air Resources Board.
 Her practice includes securing and negotiating development entitlements for industrial, commercial, residential, and energy projects, and preparing and reviewing California Environmental Quality Act (CEQA) documents.
 She advises clients on compliance with a variety of environmental regulations, including CEQA, the California and federal Clean Air Acts and Endangered Species Acts, and California’s Surface Mining and Reclamation Act (SMARA), as well as local planning, zoning, and environmental regulations.